 Some years were spent in Rome, Italy, and while enjoying that experience, I never failed to be fascinated by the political movements varying all the way from fascism to communism to anarchist groups, and the Italians’ unfailing capacity to bring a semblance of order out of the seeming chaos.
 I happened to be in Rome the day Pope John Paul ll was shot by Mehmet Ali Agca, and I used to visit a family near the Adriatic coast where they lived next door to the high security prison where Agca was incarcerated.

 As a young teenager I spent a summer holiday in the south of Ireland with a wonderful elderly lady, a niece of the Irish MP of the early 1900’s, John Redmond.
-She had taught music to the family of the Emperor and Empress in the Hoffburg Palace in Vienna Austria, before the first World War.
+She had taught music to the family of the Emperor and Empress in the Hoffburg Palace in Vienna Austria, before the First World War.
 To a 14 year-old Scottish boy in 1954, Vienna was on the other side of the moon, and I sadly took little note of her tales and accounts of that period, but to my surprise, in 1986 when on an assignment for the United Nations Industrial Development Organisation located in Vienna, I was to visit the Hoffburg Palace often to see a friend who worked there for the Austrian Foreign Ministry.

-During the later period of the Vietnam War, and the time of the horrendous killing fields regime of the Khmer Rouge in Cambodia, I was working in S.E.
-Asia.
-I came to know and assist in small ways, some of the “boat people” who fled Vietnam and spent years in refugee camps in the Philippines and other parts of the region.
-Later I spent a memorable year in Vietnam, working with its fine, serious and industrious people.
-One of the friends I had in Hanoi was among the last group of children to escape from South Vietnam when hostilities ended.
-He returned 25 years later as a successful businessman, determined to help his country’s return to economic prosperity.
 I was greatly honoured to be asked by FAO and the ADB, a few years after Pol Pot died, to lead a development project to design, and later to implement, management of the rich but vulnerable fisheries of the Great Lake of Tonle Sap, and the Mekong River.
 It was an enriching and encouraging experience to see the people of Cambodia rebuild their land despite its blood-stained past, and conserve its natural resources for the benefit of the whole nation.

-Observations in regions and territories that had been ravaged by war, and conclusions on the impacts of these conflicts, confirmed and increased my deep abhorrence of military actions, and my serious doubts about the wisdom and the true motivation of those who commit their countries forces to war and bloodshed.
-In these conclusions I found to my surprise, I was supported by many former generals and senior military officers, writers and war correspondents, as well as by the world’s greatest pacifists.
+Observations in regions and territories that had been ravaged by war, and conclusions on the impacts of these conflicts, confirmed and increased my deep abhorrence of military actions, and my serious doubts about the wisdom and the true motivation of those who commit their countries forces to conflict and bloodshed.
+In these conclusions I found to my surprise, that I was supported by many former generals and senior military officers, writers and war correspondents, as well as by the world’s greatest pacifists.
 (Practically none of the politicians and diplomats in the USA and UK who agressively promoted the Iraq war, had ever served in combat themselves, and none of them or their most ardent supporters would send their own sons to die in that conflict.)
 My anti-war views were naturally shared by civilians who had suffered terribly, but also by serving soldiers and airmen, many of whom recalled their active service duties with extreme dislike.
 I received such personal accounts from soldiers, sailors and airmen who served in the 1st and 2nd world wars, (on both sides), and ones who fought in Korea, Vietnam, Iraq, and other scenes of conflict.

 The madness of war and its brutalising effect on combatants was in stark contrast to the nobility and magnanimity displayed by its innocent victims.
 I found similar attitudes among those who endured oppression or injustice.
 The courage and integrity of unnamed and unrecognised heroes and heroines in the wastelands of man’s inhumanity resembled delicate flowers blooming in the desert.
 Individuals I knew or met, who were survivors of the Holocaust, the killing fields, the apartheid regime, or of one of the numerous brutal dictatorships, often had a beauty of character, and a serenity of soul, despite all they endured.
-It was, as Solzhenitsyn [The Gulag Archipelago, volume 3, by Alexander Solzhenitsyn, Harper & Row, 1978] described the triumph of human spirits against impossible odds, “poetry under a tombstone, truth under a stone”.
+It was, as the Russian dissident and writer Alexander Solzhenitsyn [The Gulag Archipelago, volume 3, by Alexander Solzhenitsyn, Harper & Row, 1978] described the triumph of human spirits against impossible odds, “poetry under a tombstone, truth under a stone”.

 From these and many other experiences in different parts of the globe, I have compiled a simple patchwork quilt of reflections, impressions and observations.
 I dare to hope that readers might find them entertaining, enlightening or even amusing in parts, and perhaps glean some encouragement for present times, and hope for the future.